 Can I put an AA award travel reservation on hold?

 American has one of the most generous hold policies of any frequent flyer program.
 Members can hold an award for five days if the award is booked more than 14 days before departure.
-From 1–14 days to departure, members can hold awards for 24 hours.
+Less than 14 days from departure, members can hold awards for 24 hours.
 Even within 24 hours of departure, you can get a hold until two hours before departure.

 Does American charge a close-in booking fee?